-Background of Safety Standards
+Background of International Safety Standards

 Since the 1990s, the movement to unify the standards established by each country into the ISO/IEC international standards has become particularly strong.
 What is the background of this movement?